-- A. All proceedings at the counting center shall be under the direction of the board of supervisors or other officer in charge of elections and shall be conducted in accordance with the approved instructions and procedures manual issued pursuant to section 16-452 under the observation of representatives of each political party and the public.
-DURING THE GENERAL ELECTION ONLY, ONE REPRESENTATIVE AT ANY ONE TIME FOR EACH CANDIDATE FOR FEDERAL OFFICE, INCLUDING THE OFFICE OF PRESIDENT OF THE UNITED STATES, WHO HAS BEEN DESIGNATED BY THE CANDIDATE ALSO MAY OBSERVE AT THE COUNTING CENTER.
-IF MORE THAN ONE UNITED STATES HOUSE OF REPRESENTATIVES CANDIDATE FROM EACH POLITICAL PARTY REPRESENTED ON THE BALLOT DESIGNATES AN OBSERVER, A DRAW BY LOT SHALL DETERMINE WHICH UNITED STATES HOUSE OF REPRESENTATIVES CANDIDATES FROM EACH POLITICAL PARTY REPRESENTED ON THE BALLOT MAY SEND AN OBSERVER. - B. The proceedings at the counting center may also be observed by up to three additional people representing a candidate for nonpartisan office, or representing a political committee in support of or in opposition to a ballot measure, proposition or question.
+- A. All proceedings at the counting center shall be under the direction of the board of supervisors or other officer in charge of elections and shall be conducted in accordance with the approved instructions and procedures manual issued pursuant to section 16-452 under the observation of representatives of: - 1.
+Each political party.
+And - 2.
+The public. - 3.
+DURING THE GENERAL ELECTION ONLY, CANDIDATES FOR PRESIDENT OF THE UNITED STATES, UNITED STATES SENATE AND UNITED STATES HOUSE OF REPRESENTATIVES WHO HAVE BEEN DESIGNATED BY THE CANDIDATE.
+IF MORE THAN ONE CANDIDATE PRESCRIBED BY THIS PARAGRAPH FROM EACH POLITICAL PARTY REPRESENTED ON THE BALLOT DESIGNATES AN OBSERVER, A DRAW BY LOT SHALL DETERMINE WHICH CANDIDATE FOR EACH POLITICAL PARTY MAY SEND AN OBSERVER. - B. The proceedings at the counting center may also be observed by up to three additional people representing a candidate for nonpartisan office, or representing a political committee in support of or in opposition to a ballot measure, proposition or question.
 A draw by lot shall determine which three groups or candidates shall have representatives participate in the observation at the counting center.
 Persons representing a candidate for nonpartisan office or persons or groups representing a political committee in support of or in opposition to a ballot measure, proposition or question, who are interested in participating in the observation, shall notify the officer in charge of elections of their desire to be included in the draw not later than seventeen days before the election.
 After the deadline to receive submissions from the interested persons or groups, but prior to fourteen days before the election, the county officer in charge of elections shall draw by lot, from the list of those that expressed interest, three persons or groups and those selected shall be notified and allowed to observe the proceedings at the counting center.
 If a group is selected the group may alter who represents that group for different days of observation but on any given observation day a selected group shall not send more than one observer.
 A group may rotate an observer throughout the day.